mandli/tsunami-models/README.md

 itself under review.
 Check back soon for a draft and how to contribute.

 **Cite as:**
-Marras, S.; Mandli, K. "Modeling and Simulation of Tsunami Impact. a Short Review of Recent Advances and Future Challenges".
-Preprints (2020), 2020100394 (doi: 10.20944/preprints202010.0394.v2).
-Accepted for publication in *Geosciences*, Special Issue: Interdisciplinary Geosciences Perspectives of Tsunami Volume 3.
+Marras, S.; Mandli, K. "Modeling and Simulation of Tsunami Impact. a Short Review of Recent Advances and Future Challenges" 11:5 *Geosciences* (2021)

 | Model                  | SpaceDim.           | Equations | Turbul.     | Wavebreak. | FSI | MP  | SD    |